Colleges & Universities

 Milwaukee Institute of Art & Design

-273 E. Erie St., Milwaukee; Enrollment: 930; Curriculum: bachelor of fine arts degree in communication design, illustration, interior architecture and design, product design and new studio practice: fine arts.
-Telephone: (414) 847-3200; www.miad.edu
+273 E. Erie St., Milwaukee; Enrollment: 930; Curriculum: bachelor of fine arts degree in communication design, illustration, interior architecture and design, product design, and studio practice in fine arts.
+Telephone: (414) 847-3200. www.miad.edu

 Milwaukee School of Engineering